kennywall/import-test/_posts/2011-02-14-publishing-social-newspapers-with-paperli.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/mimeo/paper-li-logo.png
 ---
-{% include JB/setup %}<p> Paper.li is a Software as a Service (SaaS) that organizes links shared on Twitter and Facebook into a newspaper-style format.
+{% include JB/setup %} Paper.li is a Software as a Service (SaaS) that organizes links shared on Twitter and Facebook into a newspaper-style format.

 There are four types of Twitter account based papers a user can create: